Skip to content

 Droid

-Droid is a terminal-based AI coding agent that handles the full software development lifecycle: planning, implementation, and testing, without changing your existing tools or workflows.
+Droid is an AI coding agent from Factory that runs across a terminal CLI, a desktop app, the web, and Slack.
+It handles the full software development lifecycle: planning, implementation, and testing, without changing your existing tools or workflows.

 Run via the droid command in your project directory, it draws context from your repositories, docs, and issue tracker to generate relevant code changes, surfacing diffs for review before applying them.

-It routes tasks to models from Anthropic, OpenAI, and others.
-It works alongside Visual Studio Code, JetBrains, Vim, and Zed, and integrates with Linear, Slack, and GitHub.
+It routes tasks to models from Anthropic, OpenAI, Google, and others.
+It works alongside Visual Studio Code, Cursor, Windsurf, JetBrains IDEs, and Zed, plus any editor with an integrated terminal.
+It also integrates with GitHub and GitLab, Jira and Linear, Slack, and PagerDuty.

 Official website: factory.ai